kanaria69/Mainecoco/README.md

-## Why did the feline fail the lie detector test?
-Because he be lion.
+## Two guys walked into a bar, the third one ducked.